cidgoh/BioDBTracker/README.md

 ## Contact

-For questions or suggestions, reach out to duanjun1981@gmail.com.
+For questions or suggestions, reach out to tools@cidgoh.ca.